Skip to main content

 Description

 A host_object wraps state that exists separately on each worker node and can be referenced in host tasks through side_effects.
 Celerity ensures that access to the object state is properly synchronized and ordered.
 An example usage of a host object might be a file stream that is written to from multiple host tasks sequentially. - The generic host_object <T > keeps ownership of the state at any time and is the safest way to achieve side effects on the host. - The host_object <T & > specialization attaches Celerity's tracking and synchronization mechanism to user-managed state.
 The user guarantees that the referenced object is not accessed in any way other than through a side_effect while the host_object is live. - host_object <void > does not carry internal state and can be used to track access to global variables or functions like printf().
+When using host_object <T & > or host_object <void >, the underlying host state must remain live as long as a copy of the host_object is in scope.

 Template Parameters